-- (1) Window signs; - (2) Door signs not to exceed one (1) square foot in size and not more than one (1) sign per door; - (3) One (1) suspended sign per tenant of a multi-tenant building when the area of the sign is less than six (6) square feet per side;
+- (1) Window signs; - (2) Door signs not to exceed one (1) square foot in size and not more than one (1) sign per door;

-- (4) Address numerals no highertaller than four (4) inches in residential districts and 10 inches in non-residential districts erected for the sole purpose of displaying street numbers as may be required by other ordinances and other signs required by law; - (5) Flags as provided in section 20-66 Flags, provided they comply with section 18 of this Article[r10]; - (6) Non-governmental traffic control and directional devices consistent with those found in the Manual of Uniform Traffic Control Devices in or adjacent to parking areas, and driveways and warning signs located at railroad crossings; and - (7) Standard Informational Signs meeting the standards of this Chapter; - (8) White sString lights-[r11]as well as multicolored string lights (as defined in Article I) not more than thirty (30) days before and ten (10) days following a holiday season. - (9) Hand-carried signs with non-commercial messages; and - (10) Government mandated signs are exempted from all sign regulations, including overlay district regulations.
+- (3) One (1) suspended sign per tenant of a multi-tenant building when the area of the sign is less than six (6) square feet per side; - (4) Address numerals no highertaller than four (4) inches in residential districts and 10 inches in non-residential districts erected for the sole purpose of displaying street numbers as may be required by other ordinances and other signs required by law; - (5) Flags as provided in section 20-66; - (6) Non-governmental traffic control and directional devices consistent with those found in the Manual of Uniform Traffic Control Devices in or adjacent to parking areas, and driveways and warning signs located at railroad crossings; and - (7) Standard Informational Signs meeting the standards of this Chapter; - (8) String lights as well as multicolored string lights (as defined in Article I) not more than thirty (30) days before and ten (10) days following a holiday season. - (9) Hand-carried signs with non-commercial messages; and - (10) Government mandated signs are exempted from all sign regulations, including overlay district regulations. - (11) Sandwich and Menu Boards as prescribed herein. - (12) Drive-thru menu signs and accessory panel exchanges, not to exceed 20 square feet in sign area.